Clarence Thomas: Abortion and family planning

 Thomas has contended that the Constitution does not address abortion.
 In Planned Parenthood v.
 Casey (1992), the Court reaffirmed Roe v.
 Wade.
-Thomas and Justice Byron White joined the dissenting opinions of Rehnquist and Scalia.
-Rehnquist wrote, "[w]e believe Roe was wrongly decided, and that it can and should be overruled consistently with our traditional approach to stare decisis in constitutional cases."
-Scalia's opinion concluded that the right to obtain an abortion is not "a liberty protected by the Constitution of the United States". "[T]he Constitution says absolutely nothing about it," Scalia wrote, "and [ ] the longstanding traditions of American society have permitted it to be legally proscribed".
+Thomas and Justice Byron White joined the dissenting opinions of Rehnquist and Scalia: Rehnquist wrote, "[w]e believe Roe was wrongly decided, and that it can and should be overruled consistently with our traditional approach to stare decisis in constitutional cases" and Scalia wrote that the right to obtain an abortion is not "a liberty protected by the Constitution of the United States".

 In Stenberg v.
 Carhart (2000), the Court struck down a state ban on partial-birth abortion, concluding that it failed Casey's "undue burden" test.
 Thomas dissented, writing, "Although a State may permit abortion, nothing in the Constitution dictates that a State must do so."
 He went on to criticize the reasoning of the Casey and Stenberg majorities: "The majority's insistence on a health exception is a fig leaf barely covering its hostility to any abortion regulation by the States—a hostility that Casey purported to reject."

 In Gonzales v.
 Carhart (2007), the Court rejected a facial challenge to a federal ban on partial-birth abortion.
 Concurring, Thomas asserted that the court's abortion jurisprudence had no basis in the Constitution but that the court had accurately applied that jurisprudence in rejecting the challenge.
 He added that the Court was not deciding the question of whether Congress had the power to outlaw partial-birth abortions: "[W]hether the Act constitutes a permissible exercise of Congress's power under the Commerce Clause is not before the Court [in this case] ... the parties did not raise or brief that issue; it is outside the question presented; and the lower courts did not address it."

 In December 2018, Thomas dissented when the Court voted not to hear cases brought by Louisiana and Kansas to deny Medicaid funding to Planned Parenthood.
 Alito and Gorsuch joined Thomas's dissent, arguing that the Court was "abdicating its judicial duty".